 How to Claim Compensation from French Bee

-It’s crucial to know the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s the process:
+It’s essential to know how to claim the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s what you need to do:

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We know the EU laws comprehensively and will make every effort to get you your compensation.
-You only pay us if we win your case.
+We are well-versed in the EU laws comprehensively and will do our best to get you your compensation.
+You only incur a fee if we win your case.

-Keep in mind that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed because of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you have a right to compensation.
+Remember that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed due to operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you are entitled to compensation.

 Which French Bee Flights are Covered by EU261?